LiveOrDevTrying/WebsocketsSimple/README.md

 # **[WebsocketsSimple](https://www.github.com/liveordevtrying/websocketssimple)**<!-- omit in toc -->
 [WebsocketsSimple](https://www.github.com/liveordevtrying/websocketssimple) provides an easy-to-use and customizable Websocket Server and Websocket Client.
 The server is created using a `TcpListener` and upgrades a successful connection to a `WebSocket`.
 The server and client can be used for non-SSL or SSL connections and authentication (including client and server SSL certification validation) is provided for identifying the clients connected to your server.
-Both client and server are created in [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) and use async await functionality.
-If you are not familiar with async await functionality, you can learn more by reviewing the information found at the [Microsoft Async Programming Concepts page](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).
 All [WebsocketsSimple](https://www.github.com/liveordevtrying/websocketssimple) packages referenced in this documentation are available on the [NuGet package manager](https://www.nuget.org/) in 1 aggregate package - [WebsocketsSimple](https://www.nuget.org/packages/websocketssimple/).

 ![Image of WebsocketsSimple Logo](https://pixelhorrorstudios.s3-us-west-2.amazonaws.com/Packages/WebsocketsSimple.png)